python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONASYNCIODEBUG

-   If this environment variable is set to a non-empty string, enable the debug mode of the :mod:`asyncio` module.
+   If this environment variable is set to a non-empty string, enable the :ref:`debug mode <asyncio-debug-mode>` of the :mod:`asyncio` module.

    .. versionadded:: 3.4